-All of our programs are available to schools, libraries, museums, hospitals, summer camps, senior centers and other venues through out New England.
+All of our programs are available to schools, libraries, museums, hospitals, summer camps, nursing homes, senior centers and other venues through out New England.
 We are located in Brattleboro, Vermont.

 ABOUT SUSAN ROSANO, MA

 Susan E. Rosano, MA, is a Mosaic and Mural Artist with a Masters Degree from Wesleyan University.
 For the past twelve years she has worked as a Master Teaching Artist and Registered Expressive Arts Consultant and Educator on the juried rosters of the Vermont Arts Council, Arts for Learning Connecticut and Life Time Arts in New York City.
 She is presently playing her ukulele in The Green Mountain Strummers, a ukulele band based in Brattleboro, Vermont.

 Susan works with communities of all ages to create painted or mosaic murals that have current, relevant themes.
 Susan’s murals grace the walls of schools, hospitals, senior centers, libraries, museums and other public spaces around New England.
 Recently, Susan has created nine murals with parents and students at an elementary school in Newtown, CT with themes that include respect, friendship, hope and kindness; all are symbols of a community that is moving on from tragedy.

 Susan has worked with people of all ages in a hospice program.
 Using the arts, she helped terminally ill patients and their families express themselves.
 Through her projects with them, legacy items and family heirlooms were created for future generations.
 Susan also works with people with developmental disabilities, bringing to them her art projects that intertwine self expression with creativity and joy.